coq/coq/doc/sphinx/addendum/type-classes.rst

    Definition lt `{eqa : EqDec A, !
 Ord eqa} (x y : A) := andb (le x y) (neqb x y).

-The ``!`` modifier switches the way a binder is parsed back to the regular interpretation of Coq.
+The ``!`` modifier switches the way a binder is parsed back to the usual interpretation of Coq.
 In particular, it uses the implicit arguments mechanism if available, as shown in the example.